Arneck/Macropores/README.md

 # Macropores
 Tools for detecting and extracting macropores and dye-stained patterns from horizontal soil-profile images.
-Additionally the detected structures can be used to perform distance calculations such as the macropore-network topology and macropore-matrix interaction.
+Subsequently, the detected structures can be used to perform distance calculations such as the macropore-network topology and macropore-matrix interaction.

 # Required packages
 * astropy